Gardening Group 02 500px Resampled

 A transition can be moving from one education setting to another, moving from one learning space to another within an educational setting, or experiencing a change of educators, agencies or specialists.
 Mokopuna can also experience transitions in their home life, such as moving houses, whānau separations, or a new sibling.

-Specialist staff working within He Pikorua understand the importance of supporting mokopuna as they move between educational environments.
+Specialist staff working within He Pikorua understand the importance of supporting mokopuna, children and young people as they move between educational environments.

 Kindy Gates 5 720px